AdultSkate… What’s it all about?

 Who’s it for?

-For adult beginners, as well as for those wishing to continue a healthy, lifelong participation in the sport they love and learned at an earlier age.
+For anyone aged 14+!
+Our program is set up to teach beginner adults, as well as those wishing to continue a healthy, lifelong participation in the sport they love and learned at an earlier age.

 What are we going to do?

 A typical AdultSkate group lesson session begins with a coach led group warm-up, followed by an open skating session with the coach floating and providing help in improvement of skating skills as requested.